deNBI/cloud-portal-client/README.md

 #### Commandline client

-Then a configuration must be created:
+You need to have a configuration for the client.
+Just create your own yaml.file with the params described in [Configuration](#configuration).
+Or use:

  ~~~BASH
 portal_client_create_config
 ~~~

-If you don't want to use this command to create a default configuration, just create your own yaml.file with the params described in [Configuration](#configuration).
 To see your view your default configuration use this command:

  ~~~BASH